moorekevin/dtu-02476-mlops-project/reports/README.md

 3. Create a virtual environment: python -m venv env.
 4. Activate the virtual environment: On Windows: `env\Scripts\activate` or On macOS/Linux: `source env/bin/activate`
 5. Install dependencies: `pip install -r requirements.txt`.
-6. (Optional) Install development dependencies: pip install -r requirements_dev.txt.
+6. Install development dependencies: `pip install -r requirements_dev.txt`
-7.
 ### Question 5

 > **We expect that you initialized your project using the cookiecutter template.
 Explain the overall structure of your**